Assets vs liabilities: key differences and examples

 Reviewing your balance sheets

 Review your balance sheet and other financial statements regularly with a professional.
-An accountant can help you understand your business’s financial health and plan your future operations and projects.
-They play a key role in your financial planning.
+An accountant can help you understand your financial position, spot potential issues, and plan your next steps.

-Xero accounting software helps you produce your balance sheet, income statement and profit and loss statement quickly and easily.
-Automation reduces errors, which is helpful if you are audited.
+Xero accounting software helps you create your balance sheet, income statement, and profit and loss statement quickly.
+Automation reduces manual errors, which is especially helpful if you're audited.

 FAQs on assets and liabilities

-Here are answers to some common questions about assets and liabilities.
+Here are answers to common questions about assets and liabilities in small business accounting.

 What's assets minus liabilities?